-Paint your wood with boiled linseed oil, this helps protect it from all the harsh weather.
+- Paint your wood with boiled linseed oil to help protect it from all the harsh weather.
 Prep the area, level your area the best you can and clear out any plants.
 Dig two holes about 2 feet down for the posts.
 Make sure you watch for sprinkler lines!
-I completely snapped one of mine and so we had to spend an extra two hours repairing it.
+I completely snapped one of mine and had to spend an extra two hours repairing it.

-On the 4×4 wood posts make a mark 2 feet up on the post; this 2 foot section will be in the ground.
-Sometimes the post won’t go the whole 2 feet down because after leveling mine I had one that was only about a foot and a half.
-It still will work but it is better to have them level.
-Mark on the 4×4 posts where your gutters will go, we put our first one about 15 inches up and there was about 15 inches between each L bracket.
+- Make a mark 2 feet up on the 4×4 wood posts; this 2 foot section will be in the ground.
+It will still work if the posts don’t go down the whole 2 feet, but it is better to have them level.
+Mark on the 4×4 posts where the gutters will go.
+It’s recommended to put the first one about 15 inches up and keep about 15 inches between each L bracket.

-Screw in the L brackets on your marked posts.
-Lay your posts down and put in your wood slats screwing them into the L brackets.
+- Screw in the L brackets on the marked posts.
+Lay the posts down and put in the wood slats screwing them into the L brackets.